SrijitaBaksi/SocialSphere/README.md

 - **Messaging**: Communicate with friends through real-time messaging. 💬
 - **Notifications**: Stay updated with notifications for new messages, friend requests, and activity. 🔔
 - **Responsive Design**: Access Social Sphere seamlessly on any device, from desktop to mobile. 📱💻
+- **Dark Mode**: Experience a visually appealing dark theme that reduces eye strain and enhances focus. 🌙

 ## **Tech Stack** 🔧